22 Great LinkedIn Alternatives For All Of Your Business Networking Needs

 20. Media Bistro

 Media Bistro is a great option for job seekers who want to work in a more creative role.
-Potential candidates can search for jobs related to graphic design, editing, proofreading, and copywriting, among others.
+Potential candidates can perform job searches for anything related to graphic design, editing, proofreading, and copywriting, among others.
 The best part is that you'll find well-known companies willing to pay for top-notch talent.
 Some of the companies that have hired on Media Bistro in the past include CNN, Bloomberg, PBS, and HBO.

 Pricing: $14.99 per month with a 14-day free trial